 Yesterday I was feeling anxious.
 Perhaps you can relate?
 I was short tempered with my kids.
-It seemed like every little thing that could go wrong happened including one child spilling cream all over the kitchen floor and the other children getting into a screaming match.
-Some days I’m convinced that stuff like this only goes on at my house!
+It seemed like every little thing that could possibly go wrong did, including one child spilling cream all over the kitchen floor and the other children getting into a screaming match.

 So what is anxiety really?